tangowithcode/tango_with_django_2/manuscript/chapter11-redux.md

 Notice that for the logout hyperlink we have included an additional component to the URL, namely `?next={% url 'rango:index' %}`.
 This is provided so when the user logs out, it will redirect them straight to the Rango index page.
 If we exclude it, then they will be directed to the logout page that we created earlier, telling them that they have been successfully logged out.
 We include this to demonstrate some of the advanced functionality of the `django-registration-redux` package.

 Finally, you need to decommission existing user authentication code that you wrote in previous chapters.
 This will entail removing the `register()`, `user_login()` and `user_logout()` views from Rango's `views.py` module, the corresponding URL mappings from Rango's `urls.py` module, and templates from the `templates/rango/` directory.
 If you do not want to delete this code, simply comment them out.
-Remember, too, that there will be some redundant `import` statements at the top of `views.py`!
+Remember, too, that there will be some redundant `import` statements at the top of Rango's `views.py` module!

 X> ### Exercise
 X> - Using the `django-registration-redux` package, provide users of your Rango app with the ability to change their password.
 X> - Add a link to Rango's `base.html` template that directs users to the new password changing functionality.
 Make sure only those who are logged in can view the link.

 T> ### Hints
-T> To help you with the exercises above, the following hints may be of some use to you.
+T> To help you with the exercises above, the following hints may be of some use.
 T>
 T> - Have a look at [Anders Hofstee's Templates](https://github.com/macdhuibh/django-registration-templates/tree/master/registration) to get yourself started.
 In particular, looking at this repository will be very helpful in figuring out what to call the two new templates you require for this exercise.
 T> - Refer to the [table we provided earlier in this chapter](#section-redux-urls) to figure out what URLs and name mappings are required for this exercise.